friendtech33-DAO/ft33-docs/docs/contracts/02_contract-docs/modules/MINTR/MINTRv1.md

 function mintOhm(address to_, uint256 amount_) external nonpayable
 ```

-Mint OHM to an address.
+Mint FTW to an address.